How to choose between a home sleep test and a lab sleep test

 And maybe what this means was not explained very well to you.
 And perhaps you have heard there are two distinct types of sleep tests.
 And now, you’re curious about the differences between a Home Sleep Apnea Test (HSAT) and an in-laboratory polysomnogram (PSG) test.

 Your physician will be key in helping decide which sleep test is most appropriate for you.
-After reading this article, you should be able to be an informed participant in the conversation.
+After reading this article, you should be able to be an informed participant in the conversation, as the costs, convenience, and comprehensiveness of the test types can vary.

 The type of sleep test you take will depend upon your medical history, symptoms, and risk factors.
 Professional organizations have published clinical practice guidelines to help guide the clinician choose the right test for you.
 Regardless of what type of test you take, you should expect clinical explanation and support in both diagnosis and follow-up.